sheam/template-scaffolder/README.md

 - NAME - the values for _name_ as entered on command line or through prompts.
 - TEMPLATE_NAME - the name of the template as it appears in the `name` fields of the config file.
 - TEMPLATE_VERSION - the version of the template of the as it appears in the `version` fields of the config file.
-- USERNAME - name of the user running the scaffolder according to the `USERNAME` environment variable.
+- USERNAME - name of the user running the scaffolder.
+  (Uses git, and then falls back to the `USERNAME` environment variable).

 ### `destinations` _(optional)_
 The root folder where generated files will be created.